javihernandez/cas/docs/vcn-cnlc-jumpstart.md

 ### Login

-To login in Ledger Compliance provides `--lc-port` and `--lc-host` flag, also the user submit API Key when requested.
+To login in Immutable Ledger provides `--lc-port` and `--lc-host` flag, also the user submit API Key when requested.
 Once host, port and API Key are provided, it's possible to omit them in following commands.
 Otherwise, the user can provide them in other commands like `notarize`, `verify` or `inspect`.

 ```shell script